optixx/quickdev16/tools/ff/src/00readme.txt

  * The FatFs module is a free software and there is NO WARRANTY.
  * No restriction on use.
-You can use, modify and redistribute it for personal, non-profit or commercial use UNDER YOUR RESPONSIBILITY.
+You can use, modify and redistribute it for personal, non-profit or commercial product UNDER YOUR RESPONSIBILITY.
  * Redistributions of source code must retain the above copyright notice.